-A Marigold Mezcal Margarita is a cocktail to celebrate the symbolic Day of the Dead flower with marigold syrup, mezcal, and fresh squeezed lime.
+A Marigold Mezcal Margarita is the perfect cocktail to celebrate the symbolic Day of the Dead flower, with marigold syrup, mezcal, and fresh lime juice.

 Marigolds are the symbolic flower of Dia de los Muertos